damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 ![TODO IMAGE]()

-This is as close as you can get to one-click deploys, while exposing what is happening and having all this version-controlled in your repository, ready to collaborate and iterate on.
+This is as close as you can get to one-click deploys, while exposing what is happening and having all this version-controlled, ready to collaborate and iterate on.

 See [XX:XX]() in the video for a quick demo of Auto Deploy, as it is available in GitLab 8.15.

-For this first iteration, Auto Deploy only has templates for Ruby on Rails and Kubernetes.
-We want to add support for more stacks (Node, Java, etc) soon and other container schedulers later (Mesos, Docker Swarm).
-Contributions are very welcome in [our template repository](TODO_ADD_LINK).
+For this first iteration, Auto Deploy only has templates for Ruby on Rails on Kubernetes.
+We want to add support for more stacks soon and other container schedulers later (Mesos, Docker Swarm).
+Contributions are very welcome in [our template repository](https://gitlab.com/gitlab-org/gitlab-ci-yml).

 > [Documentation link](link)